yinghang/project_cs_411/README.md

 All of our team's documentation is included.
 The files are in the main repository, and many of the documentation have the word "documentation" or "assignment" or "screenshot" next to them.

+Some of the main documentation files are:
+Architecture : Prototype Documentation s Diagram - Project 5
+Team 9 Use Case
+Screenshot - Boston Search
+Assignment 6 Documentation